camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 # Task Lifecycle State and Task Events

 The 7.12.0 release provides a more defined User Task lifecycle.
 This impacts the order in which Task events are fired.
-Previously, when process execution arrived in a User Task, the assignment event was fired **before** the create event (if an assignee was set).
+Previously, when the process execution arrived in a User Task, the assignment event was fired **before** the create event (if an assignee was set).
 With the new Task lifecycle, **if** an assignee is explicitly set on the User Task, an assignment event will be fired **after** the create event is fired.

-Any `create` Task Listeners, that depend on the execution of an `assignment` Task Listener, will need to be adjusted.
+Any `create` Task Listeners that depend on the execution of an `assignment` Task Listener will need to be adjusted.
 The same goes with `assignment` Task Listeners that hold the assumption that they are the first to execute.
 They will need to be adjusted to consider that `create` Task Listeners will be executed before them.